terakilobyte/link-checker/README.md

 ## Features

 Automatically check links for their response code, and in the case of Github repositories, their freshness.
+Created for authoring docs at MongoDB, it will also check links in `:roles:` using the latest **release**.

 ![link-checking](images/link-checking.png)